 - A. There will be no reprisals of any kind taken against any unit member because of his membership in the MSP or participation in its lawful activities.
 (See Appendix A-2.) - B. The University agrees to deduct from the salaries of Unit members who have on file with the University an executed payroll deduction authorization form, as set forth in Appendix A-1, the amount equal to the dues required as a condition of acquiring or retaining membership in the MSP/MTA/NEA.
-Said deductions shall be made in equal monthly installments. - C. The University agrees that the MSP shall have the right to reasonable use of the University's mailing and telephone system for conducting MSP business in accordance with duly authorized University procedures regarding said use.
+Said deductions shall be made in equal monthly installments.
+The MSP/MTA will indemnify and hold the employer/University administration harmless from any and all claims, demands, liability, costs or damages arising from or related to this Section B of Article V. - C. The University agrees that the MSP shall have the right to reasonable use of the University's mailing and telephone system for conducting MSP business in accordance with duly authorized University procedures regarding said use.
 In addition, the MSP will be provided with suitable office space on campus.
 Such office space shall be furnished with a telephone. - D. The MSP shall have the right to hold orderly meetings at University facilities subject to reasonable availability. - E. Department Chairpersons shall see that a department bulletin board is placed next to the faculty mailboxes and they shall arrange for the posting of MSP official notices on said bulletin boards.
 Substitute arrangements may be made with the consent of the MSP. - F. The University shall notify the MSP Official Designee or his/her designee of all litigation, threatened litigation, equal employment opportunity grievances, or other formal controversy that involves or impacts significantly upon bargaining Unit members. - G. Upon request, MSP officers shall be granted time to conduct MSP business on or off campus provided that such time does not unreasonably interfere with their regular teaching or with librarian professional obligations.
 Such requests will not be unreasonably denied. - H. Representatives of the MSP shall be permitted to enter University premises at reasonable hours to carry on MSP business providing that such entrance does not interfere with regular University activities.
 It is understood that if the MSP seeks to use University premises after normal hours, it shall conform to the established procedures for faculty use at such times. - I. On behalf of the Board, the Chancellor or his designee shall meet with representatives of the MSP at least once each month for the purpose of maintaining good relationships through regular communications and for discussing any matter of mutual concern.
 The Chancellor of the University shall also designate one appropriate individual to respond as a matter of priority to written, personal, and telephonic communications from the official designee of the MSP.
-This obligation, which shall be borne reciprocally by the MSP, shall be part of the continuing obligation to bargain and implement the Agreement in good faith, and an extensive pattern of failure by the official designee of either party to make serious and practical efforts to respond personally and promptly to the official communications of the other, and/or to keep scheduled appointments, may constitute an unfair labor practice.
+This obligation, which shall be borne reciprocally by the

+MSP, shall be part of the continuing obligation to bargain and implement the Agreement in good faith, and an extensive pattern of failure by the official designee of either party to make serious and practical efforts to respond personally and promptly to the official communications of the other, and/or to keep scheduled appointments, may constitute an unfair labor practice.